zavanton123/android-notes/android-internals/20_android_internals.md

 ### with bootstrap services (i.e. NetworkService, StorageService, etc.)
 - installd (used for installing/uninstalling apps)
 (PackageManagerService communicates with installd via Unix Domain Socket)
+- servicemanager (all the system services are registered here)
 - vold
 - netd
 - rild